juanpc2018/Move-Activated-Windows-to-other-SSD-HDD-M.2-drive/README.md

 when used constantly "Not as a storage device Only", last very little.
 Some have a controller IC that emulates SLC with QLC, increases speed and makes it last longer.

-Cheaper TLC does Not have DRAM, very important to minimuze wear and increase speed.
+Cheaper TLC does Not have DRAM cache, very important to minimize wear and increase speed.
 example:
 Crucial MX is True TLC SSD,
 Crusial BX is cheap TLC SSD.